AlternativeFFFF/Alt-F4/submissions/satisfactorio/satisfactorio.md

 [[Video: tiny-production-line.mp4 -- Mining iron, smelting ingots, and constructing plates]]

-I got a taste for modding and before I knew it I decided that whereas the mods that inspired me were limited in scope (one Satisfactory mod just adds Inserters, another adds Factorio recipes), *my* scope would be... *everything*.
-I was going to port everything Satisfactory has to offer, so I started writing down the feature list I would need to work on.
+I got a taste for modding and before I knew it I decided that I was going to port *everything* Satisfactory has to offer.
+Crazy, perhaps, but this small experiment had thoroughly [nerd sniped](https://xkcd.com/356/) me, so I started writing down the feature list I would need to work on.

 Turns out, there's a lot of features!
-So I got to work on the easier ones.
-Recipes were of course quite easy to bring over, but others... not so much!
+I got to work on the easier ones.
+Recipes were of course quite easy to bring over, and making different assembling machines for different recipe categories was simple, but other features were much harder.

 While it's not possible to create entirely new types of building in Factorio, the desired effects can be reached through the use of "compound entities".
 That is, multiple different buildings stacked on (or at least near) each other.
-For example, the Miner doesn't actually mine items onto the belt; that would again result in only one lane being used.
+For example, my re-creation of the [Miner](https://satisfactory.fandom.com/wiki/Miner) doesn't actually mine items onto the belt; that would again result in only one lane being used.
 Instead, it places its results into an invisible chest, and the chest is then unloaded onto the belt by a Miniloader-like structure.
 Through this method, all kinds of new systems are possible!

 ### Major changes

-While fundamentally Factorio and Satisfactory both share the similar core of "build stuff to build more stuff", there are some major differences that I had to make work.
+While fundamentally Factorio and Satisfactory both share the similar core of ["making stuff that makes stuff"](https://alt-f4.blog/ALTF4-42/#part-2-automation-in-other-games), there are some major differences that I had to make work.

 First of all, there is no hand-crafting in Satisfactory.
 At least, not in the sense that you can just fill up a crafting queue and go about your business until it's done.
-Instead, you have to go to the Craft Bench and you can't do anything else while working there.
+Instead, you have to go to the [Craft Bench](https://satisfactory.fandom.com/wiki/Craft_Bench) and you can't do anything else while working there.
 To replicate this, I made an assembling machine that doesn't require power, but only works if the player has the machine open on screen.

 [[Image: handcrafting.jpg -- The Craft Bench requires manual interaction.]]

 On a similar note, you do not craft buildings as items in your inventory.
-Insetad, you can select a building and its materials will be pulled from your inventory automatically as you place down copies of the chosen building.
+Instead, you can select a building and its materials will be pulled from your inventory automatically as you place down copies of the chosen building.
 Likewise, when picking up a building, its component parts are refunded.

 [[Video: build-gun.mp4 -- Select a building then stamp it down!]]